hongseok-yang/logic23/README.md

 The main file of your solver should be named as follows:

-* solvepy2.py --- if you are using python 2.7
-* solvepy3.py --- if you are usin python 3.x
+* solvepy3.py

 We plan to write a script that runs your solver with a cnf formula stored in a file (according to DIMACS format).
-The script searches for the solvepy2.py or solvepy3.py file in your submission, and runs something like
+The script searches for the solvepy3.py file in your submission, and runs something like

-* python2 solvepy2.py "testn.cnf" --- when solvepy2.py is found,
 * python3 solvepy3.py "testn.cnf" --- when solvepy3.py is found.

 Here "testn.cnf" is just an example name of a file containing a cnf formula in DIMACS format.
 Of course, different test cases will use different names.